 In Connection with the Merger Transaction, we issued warrants to purchase 3,000,000 Hoya Intermediate common units at an exercise price of \$10.00 per unit and warrants to purchase 3,000,000 Hoya Intermediate common units at an exercise price of \$15.00 per unit (collectively, "Hoya Intermediate Warrants") to Hoya Topco, LLC ("Hoya Topco").
 The Hoya Intermediate Warrants are classified as Other Liabilities in the Condensed Consolidated Balance Sheets.
-A portion of the Hoya Intermediate Warrants consists of warrants to purchase 1,000,000 Hoya Intermediate common units at exercise prices of \$10.00 and \$15.00 per unit, respectively, were issued in tandem with stock options issued by Vivid Seats Inc. to members of our management team ("Option Contingent Warrants").
+A portion of the Hoya Intermediate Warrants consisting of warrants to purchase 1,000,000 Hoya Intermediate common units at exercise prices of \$10.00 and \$15.00 per unit, respectively, were issued in tandem with stock options issued by Vivid Seats Inc. to members of our management team ("Option Contingent Warrants").
 The Option Contingent Warrants only become available to exercise by Hoya Topco in the event that a corresponding management option is forfeited or expires unexercised.
-As of June 30, 2022, none of the Option Contingent Warrants are available to be exercised by Hoya Topco.
+As of September 30, 2022, 0.1 million of the corresponding management options had been forfeited.